lukso-network/LIPs/LSPs/LSP-6-KeyManager.md

 }
 ```

-For more info about how to access each index of the `AddressPermissions[]` array, see: [ERC725Y JSON Schema > `keyType` `Array`](https://github.com/lukso-network/LIPs/blob/master/LSPs/LSP-2-ERC725YJSONSchema.md#array)
+For more infos about how to access each index of the `AddressPermissions[]` array, see: [ERC725Y JSON Schema > `keyType` `Array`](https://github.com/lukso-network/LIPs/blob/master/LSPs/LSP-2-ERC725YJSONSchema.md#array)

 #### AddressPermissions:Permissions:\<address\>

-Contains [the permissions](#permission-values-in-addresspermissionspermissionsaddress) for an address.
+Contains a set of permissions for an address.
+Permissions defines what an address **can do on** an ERC725Account (*eg: edit the key-value store via SETDATA*), or **can perform on behalf of** the ERC725Account.

+Since the `valueType` of this key is `bytes32`, up to 255 different permissions can be defined.
+This includes the [ten default permissions](#permission-values-in-addresspermissionspermissionsaddress) defined below.
+Custom permissions can be defined on top of the default one (starting at `0x0000...0400` (`1024` in decimals)).

 ```json
 {